 Function Templates

 This kind of repetitive code—"same logic, different types"—is everywhere in real-world projects.
-Sorting, searching, swapping, printing arrays—almost every generic operation runs into it.
-C++ provides a mechanism that lets us write the logic only once, and then the compiler automatically generates the corresponding function versions for different types.
+Sorting, searching, swapping, printing arrays—almost every generic operation encounters this.
+C++ provides a mechanism that allows us to write the logic only once, and then the compiler automatically generates the corresponding function versions for different types.
 This is the function template.
-Starting with this chapter, we officially enter the world of C++ generic programming.
+Starting from this chapter, we officially enter the world of C++ generic programming.

 Learning Objectives